Help for Displayator and the Displayable Creator

 - Reachability by Andrew Donoho.
 To see what kind of network is available.
 Also used by ASIHTTPRequest.

-- The “XKCD Online Communities 2” image is a creation of Randall Munroe of XKCD licensed under the Creative Common “Attribution-Noncommercial” 2.5 Licence.
+Formerly, the “XKCD Online Communities 2” image was also included in the samples.
+It is a creation of Randall Munroe of XKCD licensed under the Creative Commons “Attribution-Noncommercial” 2.5 Licence.

 I thank the following persons for supporting me and testing early versions of the app.